Polycystic Ovarian Disease (PCOD)

 Having PCOD increases a woman’s chances of getting heart-related complications.
 This is due to the higher levels of insulin and high levels of triglycerides that have been associated with PCOS are known to increase one’s risk for high cholesterol, blood pressure, and atherosclerosis.
 These conditions can increase your risk for Hypertension, Atherosclerosis, Heart attack and Stroke.

 Women with PCOD produce too much insulin, or the insulin they produce does not work as it should.
 The inability of insulin to function normally is one reason why women with PCOD tend to gain weight or have a hard time losing weight.
 For others, PCOD develops later on, following substantial weight gain.
 What is clear is that women affected by obesity have a greater risk for PCOD and women with PCOD have a greater risk of obesity.

 f.
 Endometrial Cancer:

-Women with PCOD and other factors that increase estrogen levels (including obesity, diabetes) are more likely to develop endometrial cancer,though rare indeed is a serious problem.
-Progesterone is the hormone responsible for the monthly "shedding" process of the endometrium or the lining of the uterus.
-This process results in monthly menstruation, which many women with PCOS don't have because of insufficient progesterone levels.
-Without progesterone and monthly periods, the endometrium becomes thick and the cells may become altered, leading to a precancerous condition called endometrial hyperplasia.
-Eventually, endometrial cancer may develop if PCOS is left untreated
+Women with PCOD and other factors that increase estrogen levels (including obesity, diabetes) are more likely to develop endometrial cancer, though rare indeed is a serious problem.
+Progesterone is the hormone that is responsible for shedding the process of the lining of the uterus or endometrium every month.
+Due to insufficient progesterone levels, many women with PCOS may not have monthly menstruation.
+Scarcity of Progesterone and no monthly periods causes Endometrial Hyperplasia and then leads to Endometrial cancer when PCOS is left without treatment.

 Treatment of PCOD